rdk/p2rank/misc/tutorials/feature-setup.md

 #### Check enabled features

-To check which features are enabled for particular configuraion run `print features` command:
+To check which features are enabled for a particular configuration run `print features` command:
 ```bash
 ./prank print features
 ```